EuibinK/Cracking_the_Coding_Interview/6. Big O/Notes.md

 ### Best Case, Worst Case, and Expected Case

-: Let's think of a quick sort
+: Let's think of a quick so